 Personally identifying information

-This may seem obvious; posting personally identifying information into the public is never a good idea.
+This may seem obvious; posting personally identifying information in public is never a good idea.
 But, many people do not realize the scope of what can be useful information for a bad guy.
 The obvious things like social insurance/security number or passport number are easy to grasp.
 However, lots of less-protected information is very useful as well.

 Consider a time when you had to identify yourself over the phone or on a website when you did not have a password yet, or were setting up a new account.
 You were probably asked for a few pieces of identification such as your street address and perhaps something like your mother’s maiden name.
 Those two pieces of information are usually fairly easy to find online.
 We don’t tend to protect information like that because it’s not seen as very private.
 Maiden names are posted in obituaries, and genealogy sites have databases just stuffed with information like that.

 Even your birth date, or the birth date of the significant others in your life, can help a bad guy guess numeric passwords such as bank card PINs.
 Researchers that review stolen password databases find that passwords using birthdates are far more common than random numbers and the bad guys know that, too.
 It’s not a good idea to use a birthdate as a password to begin with, but posting your birthday online only serves to make it that much easier.